 There’s no way around it—rubbing alcohol is bad for all skin types.
+The Ohio State Wexner Medical Center advises you don’t use rubbing alcohol or hydrogen peroxide on wounds or to control oily skin or acne breakouts.
 Dry, combination, and oily skin can all become damaged by the oil-stripping powers of isopropyl alcohol.
 Treating a wound with rubbing alcohol is usually beneficial, but consistent use can cause acne, rashes, or worse to already healthy skin.
 Rubbing alcohol kills skin cells that can then clog pores.
 Its anti-bacterial properties also eliminate “good” bacteria that exists on the skin.
 Good bacteria are also called “microbiomes” and help protect your skin against infection.
 Ridding your skin of good bacteria can leave you exposed to illness and infection.

 Acne forms when a pore is infested with dead skin cells, dirt, and debris.
 The debris mixes with the oils produced by the sebaceous glands, resulting in a clogged pore.
 The acne becomes red and inflamed because of the bacterial infection.